What are the Italian definite articles? English only has one: the. Italian has… well, a few.

 When to use “il”

-IL is used before any masculine nouns or adjectives beginning with a consonant.
-There are few exceptions to this rule:
+IL is used before any masculine noun or adjective that begins with a consonant.
+There are a few exceptions to this rule:

-For example, a masculine noun such as serpente, snake, will become il serpente, the snake.
+For example, a masculine noun like serpente, snake, becomes il serpente, the snake.

 Il serpente sibila.